1997 Irkutsk An-124 crash

-On 6 December 1997 a Russian Air Force Antonov An-124-100, en route from Irkutsk Northwest Airport to Cam Ranh Air Base in Vietnam, crashed in a residential area after take-off from Irkutsk-2 airport.
+On 6 December 1997, a Russian Air Force Antonov An-124-100, en route from Irkutsk Northwest Airport to Cam Ranh Air Base in Vietnam, crashed in a residential area after takeoff from the airport.

-Leased by Ukrainian Cargo Airways, the aircraft was carrying two Sukhoi Su-27 fighters for delivery to the Vietnam People's Air Force, with a planned stopover at Vladivostok.
+Leased by Ukrainian Cargo Airways, the aircraft was carrying two Sukhoi Su-27UBK fighters (8524 and 8525) for delivery to the Vietnam People's Air Force, with a planned stopover at Vladivostok.

 Three seconds after lift-off from Runway 14 at Irkutsk, the No.3 engine surged at approximately 5 m altitude.
 The aircraft continued to climb, but at a high angle of attack, disrupting airflow to No.1 and No.2 engines which also surged.

 Unable to continue climbing the aircraft descended until it struck houses in Mira Street, 1600 m beyond the runway end, killing all 23 on board and 49 persons on the ground.

 Aircraft

 The Antonov An-124-100 aircraft that crashed was first leased by Aeroflot in 1985 with her maiden flight on 30 October 1985.
-On 14 February 1988, ownership was transferred to the Soviet Air Forces, under the 566th Military Transport Regiment based in Seshcha, Bryansk Oblast airbase, with a tail number of CCCP-82005 (RA-82005).
+On 14 February 1988, ownership was transferred to the Soviet Air Forces, under the 566th Military Transport Aviation Regiment, 12th Military Transport Aviation Division "Crazy Russian Girls" based in Seshcha, Bryansk Oblast airbase, with a tail number of CCCP-82005 (RA-82005).
 On the day of the accident the Antonov had accumulated 576 takeoff/landing cycles for the Russian Air Force and had flown over 1,034 hours.

 Accident

-On 6 December 1997, the An-124-100 RA-82005 was transporting two Su-27UBK fighters with a total weight of 40 tons en route to Vietnam.
+On 6 December 1997, RA-82005 was transporting two Su-27UBK fighters with a total weight of 40 tons to Vietnam.

 At 14:42 IKT aircraft took off from Irkutsk.
 However, just three seconds after lift-off from the runway at a height of 5 m, there was a surge in engine number 3 which caused an increase of the angular velocity of the Antonov.
 This resulted in a shutdown of engine number 2.
-Eight seconds after takeoff at the altitude of 66 m, following a surge in engine number 1, the aircraft went into descent.
+Eight seconds after takeoff at the altitude of 66 m, following a surge in engine number 1, the aircraft began losing altitude.

 Although the pilots had tried to maintain control over the aircraft with a single remaining functioning engine, the aircraft crashed into apartment block number 45 on Grazhdanskaya Street.
 The tail section of the Antonov significantly damaged block number 120 and a neighboring orphanage.